QualiSystems/Ixia-IxNetwork-Controller-Shell-2G/README.md

 For detailed information about the shell’s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.

+The **Client Install Path** attribute is not relevant for the Ixia IxNetwork Controller.

 ### Supported OS
 ▪ Windows